Pregnancy and birthing places a lot of pressure on a woman’s pelvic floor muscles. Subsequently 1 in 3 women suffer some kind of incontinence issues.

 Ultimately, a solution to the problem demands active participation.
 It’s just like cleaning your teeth.
 You don’t brush them on Monday and then say to yourself “I’m good now for the week”!
 There is no pill or pad that will ever solve this problem.
 Women need to own and respect their bodies and take responsibility for their health.
 Practising correct floor exercises to create function and retaining continence is a life-long process.

 If you are experiencing any trouble with bladder control, then please download and complete this questionnaire that has been designed to help understand the issues you may be facing.
-Please contact us if you are answering ‘YES’ to many of the questions so we can advise you of your next steps.
+Please contact me if you are answering ‘YES’ to many of the questions so we can advise you of your next steps.